APLMOOC/APLMOOC/docs/course/ch4/part4.md

 !!! abstract "This part will cover"

     - Sorting / grade up / grade down
-    - Generating vectors
+    - Windowed reduce

 ---

-Measurement of data in real-world systems is often accompanied by noise, which makes the extraction of useful information difficult.
-In order to introduce techniques which help analyse noisy data, we will first generate artificial noisy data.
+Your training as a climate sceintist has prepared you to deal with measurement of real-life systems, which can have a large amount of noise that has to be dealt with before making any inferences.
+Trying to test your data reduction methods on the computer, you first generate artificially noisy data.

 The monadic `?` roll function generates a random number for every scalar in its right argument, from 1 to the value of that scalar.